QuintenMuyllaert/ComputerNetwork/apps/frontend/static/portfolio.md

 [img]: /img/portfolio/portfolio.webp

-This is my personal portfolio website, it's built with Svelte and SCSS.
+This is my personal portfolio website, it's built with SvelteKit SSG and SCSS.
+I keep it updates with my latest and greatest projects and my CV.

 [tags]: SvelteKit SCSS Cloudflare DigitalOcean TypeScript